aiven/aiven-docs/docs/products/postgresql/howto/monitor-database-with-datadog.md

 ---
-title: Database monitoring with Datadog
+title: Monitor a database with Datadog
 ---

 [Database Monitoring with Datadog](https://www.datadoghq.com/product/database-monitoring/) enables you to capture key metrics on the Datadog platform for any Aiven for PostgreSQL® service with [Datadog Metrics](/docs/integrations/datadog/datadog-metrics) integration.